 civilization was technologically advanced way beyond human comprehension.

-vehicles called Monopods, used by Yelid and Cory to explore the galaxy were sophisticated one person, space craft.
+Vehicles called Monopods were used by Yelid and Cory to explore the galaxy.
+They were sophisticated one person, space craft.
 Egg shaped, and opaque from the outside.
 The sealed craft contained everything needed for Life Support; as well as Propulsion, Navigation and Communication systems, all intact.
-Sophisticated electronics allowed the craft to be piloted by its single operator sitting in the pilot’s console: an adjustable seat that when reclined, acted as a bed.
-In upright seated position, the instrument panel, and information
+Sophisticated electronics allowed the craft to be piloted by its single operator sitting in the pilot’s console: An adjustable seat that when reclined, served as a bed.
+In the upright seated position, the instrument panel, and information

 Navigating the vehicle was